tamtranvt/SolveSudoku/README.md

 SolveSudoku
 ===========

 This repo is created for Data Insight Fellowship coding challenge.
-It should include 1 python file: sudoku.py. sudoku.py takes the csv containing unsolved sudoku as a command line argument, solve it, and create a output.csv file.
+It should include 1 python file: sudoku.py that takes the csv containing unsolved sudoku as a command line argument, solve it, and create a output.csv file.

 Instructions on running sudoku.py in the command line python sudoku.py input.csv